The expert’s guide to microneedling

 To get to the bottom of all things microneedling we called on London-based facialist and skincare guru Teresa Tarmey.
 Proud bearer of a long list of accolades, not only is Tarmey a facialist to the stars (including Julianne Moore, Kate Moss, Sienna Miller and Naomie Harris to name a few), she’s also the Global Skincare Expert at Dior and founder of an eponymous skincare line.

-Having crafted her facial technique over the past 25 years, Teresa is passionate about the power of microneedling and its potential for brightening and rejuvenating the skin.
+Having honed her signature facial technique over the past 25 years, Tarmey is passionate about the power of microneedling and its potential for brightening and rejuvenating the skin.
 Here she explains everything you need to know about this advanced skincare treatment.

 What is microneedling?